 Documenting feature requests and feedback is one thing, but what happens when the list starts to grow?
 That’s when you’ll need to do a little prioritizing.

 Here at airfocus, prioritizing lists of action items and bringing clarity to complex tasks is right up our street, so we’ve got a few suggestions already.
+You can even use our AI Assist to help you organize the feedback from multiple sources and analyze its sentiment.

-The best thing to do at this point is to employ what’s known as a prioritization framework.
+A great thing to do at this point is to employ what’s known as a prioritization framework.
 There are a few of these available, and they’ll help you make real sense of your feedback — and deal with it in the proper order.

 Here are two of the most effective prioritization frameworks you could try out: